clgusdl2/HandIOT/README.md

 # HandIOT
-To run detection with our pre-trained model, you need model.tflite poseDetection.py
+To run detection with our pre-trained model, you need \n model.tflite poseDetection.py
 HandTrackingModule_volume.py